microsoft/AdaptiveCards/specs/DesignDiscussions/TypeAheadSearch.md

 | count | number | No | Populated for the invoke request to the bot to specify how many elements should be returned (can be ignored by the bot, if they want to send a diff amount)
 | skip | number | No | Populated for the invoke request to the bot to indicate that we want to paginate and skip ahead in the list

+Recommendation: Introduce count and skip only when we add support for pagination.
 TODO: Remove skip and count if we do not go for pagination in Phase 1.

 ## High Level Changes